 Ambassador-at-large Mr. Kairat Lama Sharif informed on behalf of the Ministry of Foreign Affairs of the Republic of Kazakhstan, that in the final document adopted by the General Assembly of the IOFS, the participants praised the role of the First President of the Republic of Kazakhstan, Mr. Nursultan Nazarbayev, in ensuring food security in the Muslim world.

-Participants of the General Assembly also emphasized that establishment of IOFS initiated by Mr. Nazarbayev with headquarters in Nur-Sultan, will positively affect the development of the agricultural sector in OIC countries, create favorable conditions for infrastructural integration and attract investment and food exports to Muslim countries.
+Participants of the General Assembly also emphasized that the establishment of IOFS initiated by Mr. Nazarbayev with headquarters in Nur-Sultan, will positively affect the development of the agricultural sector in OIC countries, create favorable conditions for infrastructural integration and attract investment and food exports to Muslim countries.